jannis-baum/bachelor-thesis/thesis/chapters/3_3-testing.md

 ### Setup

 The consultation was set up as a roughly hour-long video call and initially accompanied by presentation slides.
-To start off, I gave a brief (re-)introduction on what the Annotation Interface is and aims to accomplish, and how it fits into the PharMe system.
+To start off, I briefly reintroductioned what the Annotation Interface is and aims to accomplish, and explained how it fits into the PharMe system.

 The main part of the consultation revolved around use case testing.
 I chose to have the expert use the Annotation Interface in real scenarios, rather than